fbpx

 1st March 2021

-I sometimes run painting workshops ‘Not Botanical Illustration’.
+I sometimes run painting workshops called ‘Not Botanical Illustration’.
 Last year we were at Weleda’s magical biodynamic gardens in Derbyshire.
-Sign up the newsletter on the homepage if you want to hear about future workshops or email your interest to studio@emmabritton.net
+Sign up the newsletter if you want to hear about future workshops or email your interest to studio@emmabritton.net

 Top tips for ‘painting in the field’